List of Singaporean patriotic songs: Reception

 A minor controversy also erupted over "There's No Place I'd Rather Be" (2007).
 Some people queried why the song does not mention Singapore by name, while others commented that the song was "touching" and that they related to it immediately, and that "[t]he spirit of patriotism is woven so well in the song".
 One correspondent to the Straits Times asked: "How did such a dreadful song become the National Day song?", lambasting the melody as "uninspiring" and the lyrics as "insipid" – "it is quite obvious what the brief to [the composer] was: Write a song to persuade Singaporeans who have sought greener pastures to come home."
 The song's composer Jimmy Ye defended it, saying, "There's no need for it to be so in-your-face just because it's a National Day song".
 He noted that he had submitted the first draft of the song to the National Day Parade song committee, which had returned it with several changes.
 There was no mention of why "Singapore" got left out: "I guess the committee wanted to have a soft-sell approach too".

-Apart from "There's No Place I'd Rather Be", earlier songs like "Shine On Me" (2000), "Where I Belong" (2001), and "We Will Get There" (2002) also do not mention Singapore by name.